E-CAM/E-CAM-Library/Classical-MD-Modules/modules/contact_maps/readme.rst

 Testing
 _______

+This module can be installed with conda, using ``conda install -c conda-forge contact_map``.
+To intall the specific version associated with this module, use ``conda install -c conda-forge contact_map==0.2.0``

 Tests for this module can be run with pytest.
 Install pytest with ``pip install pytest`` and then run the command ``py.test`` from within the directory with the source code, or ``py.test --pyargs contact_map`` from